H-KrishnaKumar/docs_updates/en/product/lakehouse-manager/buckets/index.md

 # Buckets

 the platform Buckets are **S3 compatible object stores** which allow you to store any unstructured data.
-Think of buckets as different workspaces, for instance, a specific machine learning Project or a repository of photos or videos.
+Think of buckets as different workspaces, for instance, a repository of photos or videos.

 ![buckets](picts/buckets-1.png)